CM Punjab Laptop Scheme 2025/2026 Online Registration: Complete Guide and Updates

 What is the CM Punjab Laptop Scheme?

-This is a government program run by the Punjab Higher Education Department.
-It gives free high-spec laptops to bright students in public universities and colleges.
-The idea is simple: help kids who do well in studies get the tools they need for online classes, research, and assignments without their families having to spend a fortune.
+This government program, run by the Punjab Higher Education Department, provides free high-spec laptops to top students at public universities and colleges.
+It helps those excelling academically access essential tools for online classes, research, and assignments without burdening their families financially.

 History and Evolution of the Program